journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 Attempt #3 of the script fixes that:

-#!/bin/sed -nEf /^[^"]*("[^"]*"[^"]*)*"[^"]*$/ { h n b inquote } b done :inquote /^[^"]*("[^"]*"[^"]*)*"[^"]*$/ { H x b done } H n b inquote :done s/\n/ /g # sed -n and manual printing is needed, # otherwise the 'n' will print the pattern # space. p
+#!/bin/sed -nEf # Find an uneven amount of double quotes. # If found, populate hold space, load next line # and jump to inquote. /^[^"]*("[^"]*"[^"]*)*"[^"]*$/ { h n b inquote } # Not found?
+Jump to done. b done # Loop here until the input line also has an # uneven amount of quotes: uneven + uneven is # even.
+In the mean time, add to the hold # buffer and fetch the next line. :inquote /^[^"]*("[^"]*"[^"]*)*"[^"]*$/ { H x b done } H n b inquote :done s/\n/ /g # sed -n and manual printing is needed, # otherwise the 'n' will print the pattern # space. p

 Admittedly, this looks a lot less like a sed oneliner, and more like an obscure programming language.
-But, oh boy, it is so much faster.
+But, boy, it is so much faster.
 With the same dataset, we go down to mere milliseconds.

 It works like this: